Banque de Crédit de Bujumbura: Origins

-Shareholding changes
+Shareholding changes 1965 onwards

 The Banque de Crédit de Bujumbura was acquired in 1965 by Banque Belgolaise.

 In June 2008, the bank's main shareholder, Banque Belgolaise, sold its shares in BCB to three independent banks, the Bank of Africa Group (BOA Group), the Belgian Investment Company for Developing Countries (BIO) and Banque Degroof.

 BIO made an initial investment of €1 million.

 The next month, BCB signed a partnership contract with the BOA Group.

 In 2009 and 2010 BIO made additional investments of €230,000 and €832,000 respectively.

 The BCB has been majority-owned by Bank of Africa (BOA) since 2010.

 BOA Group is Morocco's second largest private bank.

 The group provides strategic and operational support, and access to international markets through its presence in Europe, Asia and North America.

 In 2020 Degroof sold its shares in BCB to FAJAC, a new shareholder, BOA Group and BIO.